-Allee Thammavong, coordinator for the Meals on Wheels Program, explains the enduring need for the program despite living in the age of Uber Eats and Door Dash.
+Allee Thammavong, coordinator for Meals on Wheels, explains the enduring need for the program despite living in the age of Uber Eats and Door Dash.

 “While there are delivery options, the costs would quickly add up and many of our clients are not comfortable with technology.
 We take orders over the phone which makes it more accessible for many.”

-While clients may come looking for help with meals, staff often connect them to other services within Archway’s Senior Service department.
+While clients may come looking for help with meals, staff often connect them to other services within Archway’s Senior Services department.

 “Archway has a hub of other resources that we can connect them to.
-Seniors often need many resources including health related support and social activities.”
+Seniors often need many resources including health related support and social activities,” said Allee.